 There was an immediate feeling of familiarity the moment I walked into Yandara Yoga Institute.
-It was that sense of community, simplicity and openness which has touched me so deeply at retreat centres in the past – an instant gratification in knowing I was exactly where I needed to be.
-Entering this little yoga sanctuary in Baja, Mexico was coming home.
+It was that sense of community, simplicity and openness which has touched me so deeply at retreat centres in the past.
+It’s the instant gratification in knowing I was exactly where I needed to be.
+Entering this little Baja yoga retreat in Mexico was like coming home.

 Yandara Yoga Institute

 Several other fresh faces and I were greeted the first evening at Yandara Yoga Institute with chanting and dancing led by the Jaya Band, two beautiful couples who seem to carry lifetimes of experience.